finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentsApi>();
             var lusidInstrument = new LusidInstrument(); // LusidInstrument | The definition of the instrument. var model = "model_example";  // string? | A pricing model for the instrument.
 Defaults to Unknown if not specified.
 If not specified the SupportedAddresses and EconomicDependencies are not provided. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // InstrumentCapabilities result = apiInstance.QueryInstrumentCapabilities(lusidInstrument, model, opts: opts);

                 // [EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
                 InstrumentCapabilities result = apiInstance.QueryInstrumentCapabilities(lusidInstrument, model);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));